 Seattle Symphony Press Kit

-Recent guest-conducting highlights include two subscription weeks and a West Coast tour of the U.S. with the Boston Symphony Orchestra, performances with the New York Philharmonic and the Chicago Symphony, where he appears frequently, and debuts with Orchestre National de France, the Dresden Staatskapelle, the Berlin Radio Symphony and the BBC Scottish Symphony Orchestra, among others.
+Guest-conducting highlights in recent seasons include two subscription weeks and a West Coast tour of the U.S. with the Boston Symphony Orchestra, performances with the New York Philharmonic and the Chicago Symphony, where he appears frequently, and debuts with Orchestre National de France, the Dresden Staatskapelle, the Berlin Radio Symphony and the BBC Scottish Symphony Orchestra, among others.
 Morlot has also conducted the Royal Concertgebouw Orchestra, the Czech Philharmonic, The Philadelphia Orchestra, the Pittsburgh Symphony, the Israel Philharmonic and the Tonhalle Orchestra (Zürich)

 Morlot has collaborated with many distinguished singers, including Renée Fleming, Barbara Hannigan, Dawn Upshaw, Jessye Norman and Thomas Hampson; and with a number of prominent instrumental soloists as well, including Christian Tetzlaff, Gil Shaham, Renaud Capuçon, Lynn Harrell, Jean-Yves Thibaudet, Anne-Sophie Mutter, Frank Peter Zimmermann and Emanuel Ax.